How To Edit Your WordPress User Profile

 - Change Password

-Let’s now review each of these options below …
+Let’s go through each of these options …

 1 – Accessing Your User Profile

-As we’ve already mentioned, you can access your profile by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.
+As we’ve already described, you can always access your profile by clicking on the “Howdy, User Name” section at the very top right hand corner of your administration screen toolbar and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.

 Profile > Personal Options